rifkyuntara24/rifkyuntara24/README.md

 - 👋 Hi, I’m Rifky untara
-- 👀 I’m interested in Data Analyst and Also Full Stack Web Developer
+- 👀 I’m interested in Artificial Intelegent, Machine Learning and Data Science
 - 🌱 I’m currently learning JavaScript, Pyhton and currently I'm studyng at collage my major is Information System
 - 💞️ I’m looking to collaborate on Web Developer
 - 📫 How to reach me